breiko83/covid-london-gatsby/README.md

 ## Covid-19 London

-Dispaying daily updated data of Covid-19 cases in the boroughs of London
+Displaying daily updated data of Covid-19 cases in the boroughs of London

 ### Data source